sriddhi3/gra-problems-llms-get-wrong/README.md

 ### Features

-- **LLM Query Interface:** Interface to send queries to different LLMs like OpenAI's GPT models, Mistral, etc.
+- **LLM Query Interface:** Interface to send queries to different LLMs like OpenAI's GPT models, Mistral, etc. (currently only doing it on chatgpt)
 - **Asynchronous Processing:** Batch processing of queries to LLMs for efficient data handling.
 - **Benchmark and Evaluation:** Load benchmark questions, obtain model responses, and evaluate them according to a predefined rubric.
 - **Statistical Analysis:** Calculate mean scores, standard deviations, and confidence intervals of model performances.